The third lacrosse player at Duke University was just invited, indicted, a team captain.

 But that's just me.

-But it's it's obvious.
+But it's obvious.

 And they certainly don't think it's as big a problem as a lot of us do.

-Well, yeah, we are elected officials, we have to ask our constituents, but uh sometimes uh we just know more than they do.
+We have to answer our constituents, but sometimes we just know more than they do.

-They can't possibly know it all, and we are the ones with reason and intelligence up here and need people out there in the country are reacting with total emotion.
+And these people out there in the country are reacting with total emotion.

 We just can't go that way.

-So, you know, they've got their bases covered, which way, whichever way we go.
+So they've got their bases covered, which way, whichever way we go.

 Democrats sitting back just loving all this.

-They just don't think it's a problem.
+In Washington, they just don't think it's a problem.

-I mentioned uh earlier, thanks, Kristen, for the phone call.
+Thanks, Kristen, for the phone call.

-It was gonna eventuate.
+It was going to eventuate.

-Uh and people say, how did you know?
+And people say, how did you know?

 Easy.

-You just go to these states where people are being affected by it, and it's it's not hard to pick it up.
+You just go to these states where people are being affected by it, and it's not hard to pick it up.

 California City votes on immigration issue.

-A group opposed to illegal immigration in the city of 200,000, which is about 70 miles east of LA collected more than 2200 signatures to force the council to consider the proposal.
+A group opposed to illegal immigration in the city of 200,000, which is about 70 miles east of L.A., collected more than 2,200 signatures to force the council to consider the proposal.

 If the council does not approve the measure today, the issue will go to voters on a citywide ballot.

-Four of the seven council members said in interviews they expected the measure to fail today because of concerns over enforcement costs and uh court challenges.
+Four of the seven council members said in interviews they expected the measure to fail today because of concerns over enforcement costs and court challenges.

 What's the name of that gang?